tomcritchlow/tomcritchlow.github.io/_posts/2018-02-23-small-b-blogging.md

 How does small b blogging go against the traditional mental model of blogging?

 Digg used to be the homepage of the internet (back when it was an aggregator, and before reddit became the new Digg).
 This was a time when there were a small number of entry points to the network that controlled a huge amount of influence.
-The Digg homepage, Hacker News, Slashdot, Metafilter.
+The Digg homepage, Hacker News, Slashdot, Metafilter. <a name="small-b">

 Crucially, these entry points to the network were **very big and very accessible**.
 What do I mean by that?
 Well - in those early days they were **very big** in the sense that if you got your content on the Digg homepage a lot of people would see it (relative to the total size of the network at the time).
 And they were **very accessible** in the sense that it wasn't that hard to get your content there!
 I recall having a bunch of Digg homepage hits and Hacker News homepage hits.